joachimschaaf/dockerdemo/README.md

 ## Start a container

+The new image can be used to start a new container.
+Use the `docker run` command!

+*Q: on which port does the Postgres database run?
+Try to connect!
+How to stop the container?*

+It is easier to run a container with docker-compose.
+A `docker-compose.yml`file is required.
 To start the container using docker-compose, use

     docker-compose up -d